Whanganui Happenings: What's on - NZ Herald

 A GALLERY & GALLERY 85

 What: In A Gallery and Gallery 85 — The Residencies: an exhibition of works by some of the artists who have participated in the artist-in-residence programme at the 85 Glasgow Street Art Centre since its inception in May 2018.
+Finiishes this Saturday.
 In The Corridor — Stock works.

-When: Wednesday, Thursday and Saturday 9am to 3pm, Friday 9am to 8pm.
+When: Wednesday, Thursday & Saturday 9am to 3pm, Friday 9am to 8pm.
 Other days by appointment, and any time when the flags are out.

 Where: 85 Glasgow St.